iconfu/svg-inject/README.md

 If you do not want to use the `onload` attribute but prefer to inject SVGs directly from Javascript, you can do this, too.
 You can find more information [here](#how-to-use-svginject-directly-from-javascript).

+## What are the limitations?

+SVGInject is intended to work in production environments but it has a few limitations:

+* The image src must conform to the [same-origin policy](https://en.wikipedia.org/wiki/Same-origin_policy), which basically means the image origin must be were the website is running.
+This may be bypassed using the [Cross-Origin Resource Sharing (CORS) mechanism](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
+* Due to the same-origin policy SVGInject does not work when run from the local file system in many browsers (Chrome, Safari), yet in Firefox it works.
+* The SVGs are are injected as they are.
+Except for copying the element attributes no pre- or post-processing is done (for example to ensure uniqueness of ids).
+However, if required the provided hooks can be used to add custom processing.

 ## How are attributes handled?